 7. Complete outstanding actions in advance

-Check back through your previous business review and make sure all actions have been covered in advance.
+Check back through your previous Quarterly Business Reviews and make sure all actions have been covered in advance.
 If there is anything outstanding, now is the time to address this.
 Don’t wait until your QBR!

-Your business reviews should be an opportunity to look forward, not to cover old ground.
+Your Quarterly Business Reviews should be an opportunity to look forward, not to cover old ground.

 8. Get your tech right